mustafatahirhussein/user_social_profile/README.md

 # user_social_profile

-user_social_profile plugin is quite useful for showing a Developer's social media information, particularly useful for ABOUT THE DEVELOPER section in majority of the apps.
+This plugin is quite useful for showing a Developer's social media information, particularly useful for ABOUT THE DEVELOPER section in majority of the apps.

 ## Preview